MSFX/Tr.ace/README.txt

 For those using FlashDevelop you can prefix your username with "0:", "1:", "2:", "3:", or "4:" to trace in a different colour within the FlashDevelop output console, as shown with the 'FLASH_DEVELOP' username

+New in version 2.0 is the TrConsole allowing you to view your traces within a console within your live application.

 The main functions are: